 In the first seminar in this sequence, students engage challenging texts and ideas through guided inquiry led by the faculty member.
-Students begin to develop the academic abilities of reading, writing, and oral argument necessary to enter into academic conversations.
-Assignments in this seminar largely involve sources prescribed by the instructor, rather than sources students search for and identify themselves.
+Students begin to develop the academic reading, writing, and oral argument necessary to enter into academic conversations.
+Assignments in this seminar largely involve sources prescribed by the instructor rather than sources students search for and identify themselves.
 In Seminar II, students build on and continue to develop the academic abilities introduced in Seminar I. The seminar culminates in independent student projects that incorporate sources beyond the instructor-prescribed course materials.

-- Concepts and practices of information literacy including issues of academic integrity are integrated into these seminars.
+- Concepts and practices of information literacy, including issues of academic integrity, are integrated into these seminars.

 - In Seminar I, students learn to distinguish between different types of information sources (for example, scholarly vs. popular, primary vs. secondary) and learn to evaluate sources of information for biases, reliability, and appropriateness.